 However, such issues and crises cannot always be foreseen.
 Therefore, leave some unscheduled time in your schedule to handle unexpected important activities.
 If you have a lot of urgent and important activities, identify which could have been foreseen and think about how you could schedule such activities ahead of time to prevent the “pile-up.”
 Prioritize your schedule with these activities first – these are the critical building blocks on your calendar.
 Minimize or block interruptions during those scheduled times.

 NOT IMPORTANT AND URGENT – These activities are things that stop you achieving your goals and prevent you from completing your work.
 Do these tasks need to be done at all?
-If yes, can they be rescheduled or delegated?
+If yes, can they be delayed/rescheduled or delegated?
 A common source of such interruptions is from other people.
-Sometimes it’s appropriate to say “No” politely or to encourage them to solve the problem for themselves (see blog article Managers Use Your Strengths To “Avoid the Monkey” to help you do this).
-Alternatively, try scheduling time when you are available between set hours so they don’t keep interrupting you (e.g. schedule a regular meeting, so that all issues can be dealt with at the same time.)
-By doing this, you’ll be able to concentrate on your important activities for longer periods of time.
+Sometimes it’s appropriate to say “no” politely and effectively or to encourage them to solve the problem for themselves (see blog article “Managers Use Your Strengths To Avoid the Monkey” to help you do this).
+Alternatively, try scheduling time when you are available (aka set open hours) and communicate that so they don’t keep interrupting you.
+Open hours could be a scheduled regular meeting when many needs and issues on your team can be dealt with at the same time).

 IMPORTANT NOT URGENT – These activities help you achieve your goals.
 Make sure to have plenty of time to do these things properly, so they do not become urgent.
 Remember to leave enough time to deal with unforeseen problems to keep you on schedule.